gaia-pipeline/gaia/README.rst

 What problem solves **Gaia**?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Literally every tool which were designed for automation, continuous integration (CI), and continuous deployment (CD) like Spinnaker, Jenkins, Gitlab CI/CD, TravisCI, CircleCI, Codeship, Bamboo and many more, introduced their own configuration format.
+Literally every tool that was designed for automation, continuous integration (CI), and continuous deployment (CD) like Spinnaker, Jenkins, Gitlab CI/CD, TravisCI, CircleCI, Codeship, Bamboo and many more, introduced their own configuration format.
 Some of them don't even support *configuration/automation as code*.
 This works well for simple tasks like running a ``go install`` or ``mvn clean install`` but in the real world there is more to do.

-Gaia is the first platform which does not limit the user and provides full support for almost all common programming languages without losing the features offered by todays CI/CD tools.
+Gaia is the first platform that does not limit the user and provides full support for almost all common programming languages without losing the features offered by todays CI/CD tools.

 What is a **pipeline**?
 ~~~~~~~~~~~~~~~~~~~~~~~